kuldeepat1lint/kuldeepat1lint/README.md

-# Account is archived on 10 Aug 2023
+# Account was archived on 10 Aug 2023